 - Optometry Courses in Australia in 2020

-As we commence the enrolment process for students wishing to enrol at Siena College for Year 7 in 2022, we would like to remind any current families with daughters in Grade 5 to please ensure that you have submitted an enrolment form.
+As we continue the enrolment process for Year 7 (2022) students, we would like to remind any current families with daughters in Grade 5 to please ensure that you have submitted an enrolment form.

 If you have any further enquires please contact Tracey Lawson at email@example.com